 Park Ranger John Pro Tip: Huckleberries grow wild in the West and many people get excited and want to pick some for themselves.
 Be advised that you are not the only one that likes Huckleberries.
 Bears love them too so if you see Huckleberries when hiking make sure to keep your ears and eyes out for Yogi Bear.

 Teton Vishnovka Cherry, Grand Teton National Park

-Teton Vishnovka Cherry gets their color and flavor with tart pie cherries from Oregon over the course of 12 weeks to impart the natural color and flavor.
-This makes a great Cherry Sangria, boozy Cherry Coke and a boozy Cherry Lemon Lime soda.
+Teton Vishnovka Cherry gets its color and flavor with tart pie cherries from Oregon over the course of 12 weeks to impart the natural color and flavor.
+This makes a great Cherry Sangria, boozy Cherry Coke, and a boozy Cherry Lemon Lime soda.

 Hopefully, this article on Spirits Inspired by the U.S. National Parks has inspired you to check out a new park this summer and perhaps find a new beverage in the process.
 These bottles are great for display and will definitely become a conversation piece in your home.
 Let me know if you have found any other Spirits Inspired by the U.S. National Parks in your travels.